sturnberg/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 # Subscriptions

-A Subscription consumes OMF messages from a Topic and forwards them to a data store.
-Multiple Subscriptions can retrieve OMF messages from a single Topic.
+A subscription consumes OMF messages from a Topic and forwards them to a data store.
+Multiple subscriptions can retrieve OMF messages from a single *topic*.

-## Subscription Information
+## Subscription information
-A Subscription can consume OMF messages from a Topic in a different Namespace.
-However, the Topic's Namespace must be in the same Region as the Subscription's Namespace.
-OMF messages that the Subscription is processing are temporarily stored in the Region of its Namespace.
+A subscription can consume OMF messages from a *topic* in a different *namespace*; however, the topic's namespace must be in the same region as the subscription's namespace.
+OMF messages that the subscription is processing are temporarily stored in the region of its namespace.

-The API calls in this section are used to create and manipulate Subscriptions.
+The API calls in this section are used to create and manipulate subscriptions.

-## Sequential Data Store (Sds) Subscription
+## OMF subscription
-A Sequential Data Store Subscription retrieves OMF messages from a Topic and writes them directly to a Namespace in the Sequential Data Store.
-Currently only Sds Subscriptions are supported.
-The documentation uses Sds Subscription and Subscription interchangeably.
+An  OMF Subscription retrieves OMF messages from a topic and writes them directly to a namespace in the Sequential Data Store.
+Currently only OMF subscriptions are supported.
+The documentation uses OMF subscription and subscription interchangeably.

-## Data Models
+## Data models
-Subscription information is contained in an object called Subscription which has the following format:
+Subscription information is contained in an object called subscription which has the following format:

 | Property             | Type                    | Details                                |
 |----------------------|-------------------------|----------------------------------------|